 Fencing is done on a strip or piste that is approximately 14 meters long and 1.5 meters wide.
 Scoring is done electronically and a referee calls the action and enforces the rules.
 Bouts are to 15 touches (or points) and consist of three 3-minute periods (time is stopped between actions) with a 1 minute break between each period.

 Épée fencing is based on the European dueling weapon and its rules are fairly simple.
-Duels were usually fought to “first blood,” so touches (or points) in Épée fencing are scored by hitting your opponent anywhere on the body that would bleed. Épée is the only fencing weapon where double touches can be scored.
-If both fencers hit each other within 200 milliseconds, both score a touch.
+Duels were usually fought to “first blood,” so touches (or points) in Épée fencing are scored by hitting your opponent anywhere on the body that would bleed.
 The Épée is the heaviest weapon and incorporates a fairly large bell guard to shield the hand from touches (since the hand is a valid and popular target).
 Touches can only be scored with the point.

-The Foil was originally created as a training weapon for Épée and was not used as a real weapon.
+The foil is the lightest and most flexible weapon.
+It was originally created as a training weapon for Épée and was never used as a real weapon.
 Foil fencing is similar to Épée fencing with two major exceptions.
 First, the valid target area is the torso, front and back, from the neck through the groin.
 Foil fencers wear a “lame” which is a metal vest that covers the valid target area.
 A fencer must hit the lame with the foil’s tip in order to score a touch.
-Any touch to a non-target area does not count.
 Second, Foil uses a system called “right of way.”
-This means that the fencer initiating an attack has the “right of way” and their opponent must stop the attack before they can attack.
-The best way to think about this is, in a real duel, the first priority is to not die.
-Killing your opponent while they are killing you is not the best outcome, so first, defend yourself, then attack your opponent.
-The bout’s referee calls the “right of way” action and awards touches.
-The foil is the lightest and most flexible weapon.
+This means that the fencer initiating an attack has the right to hit their opponent, who must stop the attack before they can attack.
+The referee calls the “right of way” action and awards touches.